lrdegeest/panelGMM/README.md

 ## Demo

 Recreate the base-case two-step GMM-IV model in Table 22.2 of Cameron and Trivedi (2005).
-The authors estimate wages of a panel of 532 workers from 1981 - 1988.
+The authors estimate wages for a panel of 532 workers from 1981 - 1988.

 ```R
 > #0. data